-Instead of just highlighting that it has college apparel, it reminds students that there are 12 Saturdays in a football season and that its products can help them look good for each one.
+Instead of just highlighting that they have college apparel, they remind students that there are twelve Saturdays in a football season and their products can help you look good for each one.
 Football games are big social events for college students, and many want to show up with a fresh look week after week.
 They don’t want to wear the same outfit multiple times, or arrive in the same attire as someone else.

 Twelve Saturdays bet on the idea of offering students fashionable, school spirit attire that guarantees they look good and feel good all season.
-It even owns the fact that its products aren’t plastered with mascots and logos, focusing on style instead, which allows it to carry fewer products and target more schools.
+They even own the fact that their products aren’t plastered with mascots and logos, focusing on style instead, which allows them to carry fewer products and target more schools.

 “Looking good” may not sound unique as far as apparel is concerned.
 In fact, it probably seems obvious.
 But pairing it with a cultural phenomenon for a specific audience’s needs makes it fresh, compelling, and different.